syymza/syymza.github.io/_posts/2015-05-04-get-notified-when-someone-posts-an-article-from-about-javascript-on-hacker-news-using-nodejs-firebase-and-emailjs.md

 ##Summary

 That's all.
-Your application is ready to be deployed on your favorite host and you should start to receive emails for each post about JS posted on Hacker News.
+Your application should be ready to be deployed on your favorite node hosting service and you should start to receive emails for each post about Javascript posted on Hacker News.

 This is the entire code for the index.js file: